-Offsetn represents the LTF Offset subfield value of nth STA Info field in the Ranging NDP Announcement frame.
+Offsetn represents the LTF Offset subfield value of the nth STA Info field in the Ranging NDP Announcement frame.

-N_LTFn represents the number of HE-LTF symbols the R2I NSTS subfield value plus 1 of nth STA Info field in the Ranging NDP Announcement frame.
+N_STSn represents the R2I NSTS subfield value plus 1 of the nth STA Info field in the Ranging NDP Announcement frame.

-Repn represents the R2I Rep subfield value plus 1 of nth STA Info field in the Ranging NDP Announcement frame.
+N_LTFn represents the number of HE-LTF symbols based on N_STSn, see Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams), for the nth STA Info field in the Ranging NDP Announcement frame. (#7296)

-MinOffset represents the set of indexes of the STA Info fields of which the LTF Offset subfield values are less than the LTF Offset subfield value of ith STA Info field in the Ranging NDP Announcement frame. (#3882)
+Repn represents the R2I Rep subfield value plus 1 of the nth STA Info field in the Ranging NDP Announcement frame.

-MaxOffset represents the set of indexes of all STA Info fields excluding ith STA Info field.
+MinOffseti represents the set of indexes of the STA Info fields of which the LTF Offset subfield values are less than the LTF Offset subfield value of ith STA Info field in the Ranging NDP Announcement frame. (#3882)

-m is the index of the STA with the largest NSTS value, or the index of one of the STAs with the largest NSTS value if there is more than one STA with the largest NSTS value. (#5090)
+MaxOffseti represents the set of indexes of all STA Info fields excluding ith STA Info field.

-The RSTA shall set the R2I Rep subfield of the STA Info field corresponding to the ISTA in the Ranging NDP Announcement frame equal to the value of the RSTA Assigned R2I Rep to the ISTA, where the value of the RSTA Assigned R2I Rep shall be greater than 0. (#5435, #5452, #5376)
+The RSTA shall set the R2I Rep subfield in each of the STA Info fields in the Ranging NDP Announcement frame equal to the RSTA Assigned R2I Rep for each of the corresponding ISTAs, where all of the RSTA Assigned R2I Rep shall be greater than 0. (#5435, #5452, #5376)